avendisk/apollo-news/content/posts/20190830_issue1/index.md

 **Peter:** Hey Mary, what’s up?
 **Mary:** Nothing, what’s up with you?
 **Peter:** Not much, I’m doing some homework.
 {{< /quarter-article >}}

+{{< quarter-article >}}
+<h2>Review: Attack on Titan (Anime)</h2>
+{{< author name="Matt" >}}
+Attack on Titan (進撃の巨人) has a lot of blood, and a lot of grotesque titans.
+The titan are so strange that it is funny.
+After the first season, the animation in this show is very high quality, more like a movie than a TV show.
+The story, well, the story is crazy.
+I watch this show in Japanese with no English subtitles.
+Most of the time I don’t understand the story.
+But the characters in the story also have no idea, so it’s ok.
+Like most anime, the story moves very slowly, which is my biggest complaint.
+In recent episodes, I would get bored and do other things while I was watching.
+{{< articles/ramen-ratings 3 >}}
+{{< /quarter-article >}}